claudiaGiancola/prettyLittleLakeHouse/README.md

 - create an account with EmailJS (https://www.emailjs.com/)
 - In your root directory, create a new file called `.env.local` to store your local environment variable
 - Inside this file, code `VITE_API_KEY=<your "public key">`
-- This value is referred in the ContactForm component at `JSON.stringify(import.meta.env.VITE_API_KEY)`
+- This value is referred in the ContactForm component at `import.meta.env.VITE_API_KEY`
 - For more information about environment variables in Vite, see https://vitejs.dev/guide/env-and-mode